European Film Awards

 Next were British actress Sophia Myles and her Spanish colleague Tristán Ullo presenting the award for best actress to Kate Winslet.
 She thanked the public by video message stating how she was “extremely flattered”.

 The award for European Screenwriter was presented by Scottish actor Dougray Scott and Italian actress Isabella Ferrari and was the first of a spectacular FOUR AWARDS going to Pedro Almodóvar for his latest film TALK TO HER.
 In the course of the evening, he also received the award for European Director from the hands of English actor Pete Postlethwaite and his Italian counterpart Sandra Ceccarelli, the award for European Film from Italian actress Francesca Neri and her British colleague Jeremy Irons, and the People’s Choice Award for Best Director.
-The latter was presented by English actress Alice Evans and her Welsh colleague Ioan Griffith and the Spanish director exclaimed, “without the audience I am really nothing!
+The latter was presented by English actress Alice Evans and her Welsh colleague Ioan Griffith and the Spanish director exclaimed, “Without the audience I am really nothing!
 My heart is with all of them, thank you!”

 With their “Bonsoir” and “Guten Abend” greetings, French actress Ariane Ascaride and German actor Barnaby Metschurat brought two more languages to the stage as they presented the Critic’s Award to Ken Loach for SWEET SIXTEEN.
 In his dry humour, the British director said, “Usually when you get good notices for one film, you get really bad notices the next time”, so he thanked the critics and asked them: “Please forget that you gave it to us!”

 Presenting the first honorary award of the evening were Italian actress Stefania Sandrelli and her German colleague Moritz Bleibtreu.
-They presented the award European Achievement in World Cinema to Victoria Abril.
+They presented the European Achievement in World Cinema Award to Victoria Abril.
 The Spanish actress expressed her gratitude towards the audience and her colleagues in an emotional and multilingual speech.

-Next were British actress Patsy Kensit and actor Raul Bova from Italy presenting the award European Cinematographer to Pawel Edelman for THE PIANIST.
+Next were British actress Patsy Kensit and actor Raul Bova from Italy, presenting the European Cinematographer Award to Pawel Edelman for THE PIANIST.
 The Polish cinematographer said it was “a great honour to be here in Rome, Italy, the place where so many great cinematographers were born”.

 Two actresses were next on stage – Thekla Reuten from the Netherlands and Alexandra Maria Lara from Germany.
 They presented the European Documentary – Prix ARTE to ETRE ET AVOIR by Nicolas Philibert who said “Je suis très touché” and took a snapshot of the audience.